api7/jsonschema/README.md

 The project references the pcre regular library.

 If you were using the LuaJIT of OpenResty, it will use the built-in `ngx.re.find` automatically.
-But if you are using Lua 5.2, 5.3 or LuaJIT 2.1 beta, you will need to install `lrexlib-pcre`.
+But if you are using Lua 5.2, 5.3 or LuaJIT 2.1 beta, it will use `lrexlib-pcre` instead.

 In addition, the project also relies on the `net_url` library, which you need to install anyway.